James Hanley (novelist): Works set in Wales

 Hanley lived a large part of his writing life, from 1931 until 1963, in Wales, and wrote several works with a Welsh setting and subject matter.
 The first full length work was Grey Children: A Study in Humbug and Misery (1937).
-The subject matter of this non-fiction work, unemployment in industrial South Wales, though has more in common with Hanley’s novels of the 1930s about the struggles of working class Liverpudleians.
-In genre Grey Children belongs with George Orwell's Road to Wigan Pier, published earlier in 1937.
+The subject matter of this non-fiction work, unemployment in industrial South Wales, though has more in common with Hanley's novels of the 1930s about the struggles of working class Liverpudleians.
+In genre Grey Children belongs with George Orwell's The Road to Wigan Pier, published earlier in 1937.

 However, Hanley lived in Wales for over twenty years before he wrote at length about rural Wales, where he lived.
 This came in 1953, with the publication of "Anatomy of Llangyllwch", in Don Quixote Drowned.
 Here Hanley uses the fictional name "Llangyllwch" for his fictional portrait of the village Llanfechain, where the Hanleys moved in the early 1940s.
 This is on the other side of the Berwyn Mountains from Corwen, close to the English border.

-A local character from Llanfechain was also the source of the central character, Rhys, in The Welsh Sonata (1954), which was Hanley’s first full-length novel with a Welsh setting.
-This novel marks an important step forward in Hanley’s attempt to give form to his feelings about Wales.
+A local character from Llanfechain was also the source of the central character, Rhys, in The Welsh Sonata (1954), which was Hanley's first full-length novel with a Welsh setting.
+This novel marks an important step forward in Hanley's attempt to give form to his feelings about Wales.
 The Welsh Sonata is narrated from the perspective of Welsh characters, and Hanley occasional uses Welsh words, and he employs, at times, a poetic style.

-Almost twenty years after The Welsh Sonata, in 1972, Hanley’s second Welsh novel, Another World appeared.
-Hanley’s third Welsh novel, A Kingdom (1978), published "remarkably" when he was 80, was his last novel.
+Almost twenty years after The Welsh Sonata, in 1972, Hanley's second Welsh novel, Another World appeared.
+Hanley's third Welsh novel, A Kingdom (1978), published "remarkably" when he was 80, was his last novel.
 As he had been living in North London since 1963, this is very much written at a distance.
-There is a suggestion of the influence of the austere poetry of Hanley’s friend, Welsh poet-priest, R. S. Thomas in this "elegiac evocation of hill-farm life".
+There is a suggestion of the influence of the austere poetry of Hanley's friend, Welsh poet-priest, R. S. Thomas in this "elegiac evocation of hill-farm life".